dennersousa/verifycat/README.md

 ## Contributing

 Feel free to contribute by opening issues, providing feedback, or submitting pull requests.
-Please adhere to the [Contributing Guidelines](CONTRIBUTING.md).

 ## License